 I left home with a humble suitcase on a solo mission.

 The task of building a wardrobe from scratch may seem daunting but it turns out I was built for the job.
 I had a clean slate to redefine my style - which I never quite figured out at home.
 On my off days, I spent my time navigating the dense alleyways to find the very best boutiques.

 All while regularly getting lost, it was worth it.
 For the first time, I was shopping successfully every time.
 I was spoiled for cut, quality and fabrics: falling in love with the feel of the silks, the structure of the linens and the touch of the cottons.
 I quickly built a wardrobe that was minimal, versatile and better yet: local.

 I had the idea to share this experience back home, and wanted to continue to support my favourite Vietnamese boutiques from back home in SA.
 I thought “If not now, then when?” and got straight to work.

 ‘hẻm’ is Vietnamese for 'narrow road or alley'.

 ‘the hems’ are the roads of Saigon I travelled to bring stories to your wardrobe.

-Welcome to the story, let's build a wardrobe together!
+Welcome to the story, let's build your wardrobe together!

 Sarah Jane | @sezi_j 🖤